ColinDao/nim/README.md

 ## Installation

-You'll need to have Python and pip3 installed.
-You can download them from the [official Python website](https://www.python.org/downloads/).
+You'll need to have Python installed.
+You can download it from the [official Python website](https://www.python.org/downloads/).

 1. Clone the repository: